 8.3 How can I store leftovers?

-Leftover creamy tomato pasta can be stored in an airtight container in the refrigerator for up to three days.
-Reheat gently on the stovetop or in the microwave, adding a splash of water to avoid drying out.
+Keep leftovers in an airtight container in the fridge up to three days.
+Reheat gently with a splash of water.

 8.4 Can I freeze creamy tomato pasta?

-Yes, creamy tomato pasta can be frozen.
-Store in a freezer-safe container for up to three months.
-To reheat, thaw in the refrigerator overnight and gently warm on the stovetop.
+Absolutely—freeze in a freezer-safe container for up to three months.
+Thaw in the fridge overnight and warm on the stove.

 8.5 What can I use instead of cream in creamy tomato pasta?